antpb/XR-Publisher-pkg/README.md

 ## Building a World

-Worlds are constructed using custom HTML elements.
+Worlds are constructed using custom HTML web components.
 Here's a basic example:

 ```html
 <three-environment-block